Huang Chao Rebellion: Legacy

-Although Huang Chao was one of many rebel leaders in Chinese history, the impact of his rebellion can be compared to that of the Taiping Rebellion or the Yellow Turbans.
-Huang Chao's rebellion greatly weakened Tang and it eventually led to the demise of the Tang dynasty in 907, by Huang Chao's former follower Zhu Wen, when he usurped the throne from Emperor Ai of Tang and initiated several decades of civil war called the Five Dynasties and Ten Kingdoms period.
-Political scientist Yuhua Wang argues that the Huang Chao rebellion marks a turning point not just in the Tang dynasty but in Chinese imperial history, as the carnage in the capital region wiped out most of the great aristocratic families which had dominated politics since the Han dynasty.
-The Song and subsequent dynasties relied on more dispersed regional families who rose to prominence through the examination system.
+Although Huang Chao was one of many rebel leaders in Chinese history, the impact of his rebellion can be compared to that of the Yellow Turban Rebellion (which fragmented the Eastern Han dynasty) or the Taiping Rebellion (which destabilized the Qing dynasty).
+Huang Chao's rebellion greatly weakened the Tang dynasty and it eventually led to its demise in 907 at the hands of Huang Chao's former follower Zhu Wen when Zhu usurped the throne from Emperor Ai and initiated several decades of chaotic civil war called the Five Dynasties and Ten Kingdoms period.